alvaromb/alvaromb.com/src/pages/blog/2014-07-27-using-ranges-in-strings-with-swift/index.md

 category: 'blog'
 ---

 Swift is still under development, so there are a lot of things to be done from the Apple team.
-One of this things is the use of ranges in the `String` type.
-One would expect to create a substring this way:
+One of these things is the use of ranges in the `String` type.<!-- end --> One would expect to create a substring this way:

 ```swift
 let substring = string.substringWithRange(2..5)